Our Organisation Search Quick Links

 World Championship Team Selection

-National and World Championship competitions include the assessment of conformation and athleticism traits, presentation of horses in hand and a multiple choice theory test.
+Championships include the assessment of conformation and athleticism traits, presentation of horses in hand and a multiple choice theory test.
 A side competition at World Championships is the turnout, as a team, of a horse and its formal presentation to the judges.
+Further information on the 2026 World Championships.

 The Let’s Talk Equine webinar series content also supplements learning